Data Protection Standards

 |Data Transfers covered by these Standards||

 1. In the context of its global practice, the Firm operates as a boundless firm and therefore Personal Data may be transferred between any of the Linklaters BCR Group Entities worldwide.
-The majority of the Firm’s processing in the EU is carried out at the two UK-based data processing centres (UK1 and UK2), which service the Firm’s offices in Europe.
-It is therefore likely that the bulk of data transfers out of the EEA will originate in the UK and be transferred to the Firm’s remaining data centre in Hong Kong, which services the Asia region.
+The majority of the Firm’s processing of personal data that originates from within the EU is carried out at the two UK-based data processing centres (UK1 and UK2), which service the Firm’s offices in Europe.
+It is therefore likely that the bulk of data transfers out of the EEA will originate from transferes of personal data from Linklaters BCR Group Entities within the EU to the data processing centres in the UK.
+Onward transfers may then be made from the UK to the Firm’s remaining data centre in Hong Kong, which services the Asia region.

 2. The Firm’s disaster recovery system necessitates additional replication between data centres to ensure data availability in the event of a data centre failure.
 Replication for key business systems such as email and the Firm’s document management system is as follows: